Shreyas911/jlScratch/README.md

 # jlScratch

-A repositiory where my experiments with the Julia porgramming language are stored.
+A repositiory where my experiments with the Julia programming language are stored.